Covent Garden

 Grape Street, WC2H Grape Street is one of the streets of London in the WC2H postal area

-Great Newport Street, WC2H Great Newport Street is one of the streets of London in the WC2H postal area (Westminster)
+Great Newport Street, WC2H Great Newport Street is one of the streets of London in the WC2H postal area (Leicester Square)

 Great Queen Street, WC2B Great Queen Street is a continuation of Long Acre from Drury Lane to Kingsway.